sg-hk/ctimer/README.md

 and a 15-minute long break every 4 sessions.

 Uses [mpv](https://mpv.io/) for sound and [herbe](https://github.com/dudik/herbe/)
-or system defaults (Unix, Windows) for notifications.
+or system defaults for notifications.
+Tested on Linux and Mac OS.
 Prints the countdown to stdout or writes it to a named pipe if `-F` is set.

 Stores sound files in `~/.local/share/ctimer`.